-Most recently, JJ has served as the diversity and inclusion officer at the Massachusetts Institute of Technology (MIT).
+Most recently, JJ has served as the Chief Diversity and Inclusion officer at the Massachusetts Institute of Technology (MIT).

 In 2008, J.J. became The University of Kentucky’s (UK) first Vice President for Institutional Diversity.
 Dr. Jackson has advised the President and Provost since then on all academic, fiscal, and administrative policy decisions regarding the university’s diversity goals; on developing, implementing and evaluating the university’s diversity plan; and on active community involvement around diversity issues.
-She is the senior administrative officer responsible for promoting collaboration among faculty, staff, administration, and students in earnest pursuit of UK's diversity goals.
-She also holds a tenured associate professorship in the College of Education’s Department of Educational Policy Studies and Evaluation.
+She served as the senior administrative diversity and inclusion officer responsible for promoting collaboration among faculty, staff, administration, and students in earnest pursuit of UK's diversity goals.
+She also held a tenured associate professorship in the College of Education’s Department of Educational Policy Studies and Evaluation.